andycroll/andycroll.com/_posts/2022/2022-12-05-find-list-debug-active-record-callbacks-in-the-console.md

 ---
-title: "Fimd out what Callbacks are defined on an Active Record model in the console"
+title: "Find out what callbacks are defined on an Active Record model in the console"
 description: "Sometimes it's hars to know"
 layout: article
 category: ruby